-Option 1 meant that we had to setup the entire infrastructure from scratch.
-Setting up the infrastructure from scratch wasn’t an issue, but the overhead of maintenance and costs afterwards made us look for other alternatives.
+Option 1 meant that we had to set up the entire infrastructure from scratch.
+Setting up the infrastructure from scratch wasn’t an issue, but the overhead of maintenance and costs afterward made us look for other alternatives.

 Option 2 required quite some rework, and our previous experience taught us that Drush has hiccups when running on Windows-based hosts.